BashedCode/Software/README.md

 # Software
-Software that I use on different systems
+Software that I use on different systems\

-7-Zip
-putty
-mRemoteNG
-Chrome
-Plex
+7-Zip\
+putty\
+mRemoteNG\
+Chrome\
+Brave\
-Developer plugins for windows
+Developer plugins for windows\
-linux subsystem for Windows
+linux subsystem for Windows\
-f.lux
+f.lux - Not any more with Windows night light.\

-Mouse sharing
+Mouse sharing\
-Mouse without Borders
+Mouse without Borders\
-SynergyNG
+SynergyNG\

 WinDirStat

+Home Systems\
+Plex\
-OpenShot for video editing
+OpenShot for video editing\
-FFMpeg is wonderful.
+FFMpeg is wonderful\